apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.clustering.execution.strategy.class
-> Config to provide a strategy class to execute a ClusteringPlan.
-Class has to be subclass of RunClusteringStrategy<br>
+> Config to provide a strategy class (subclass of RunClusteringStrategy) to define how the  clustering plan is executed.
+By default, we sort the file groups in th plan by the specified columns, while  meeting the configured target file sizes.<br>
 > `Default Value: org.apache.hudi.client.clustering.run.strategy.SparkSortAndSizeExecutionStrategy`<br>
 > `Config Param: CLUSTERING_EXECUTION_STRATEGY_CLASS`<br>
 > `Since Version: 0.7.0`<br>